Our Guide for Those Looking to Sell Their New York Home

 2. Financing Contingency

-Financing contingencies are a common rider included in many purchase agreements.
+Financing contingencies are a common rider included in many purchase agreements, unless the sale is a cash deal.
 Generally, they define a timeline during which the buyer must qualify for adequate financing in order to purchase the home.

 Similarly, a rider may be included to protect the buyer, stating that the purchase is contingent upon them obtaining financing at favorable terms (such as within a specified interest rate rage).

 - Dates by which the buyer must have applied for a mortgage

 - Dates by which the buyer must have obtained pre-qualification, pre-approval and/or final approval by the lender

 Unlike some states, New York is not a “buyer beware” state as it relates to residential property.
 This means that the rule of “Caveat Emptor” does not apply to homes and residential property.
 As such, sellers are required to meet full disclosure requirements.

 NOTE: Caveat Emptor, is still the rule of law in New York as it relates to commercial property, where it is the buyer’s, not the seller’s, responsibility (in large part) to do their own due diligence on the property.